thinkcompany/code-challenges/septa-fare-calculator/README.md

   * The custom select menus will be tricky...
 Set the drop down triangle with a unicode character.
   * Change text input to have rounded corners, bigger font
   * Change radio options to be displayed like table rows, have text similar to drop-down menu.
 Vertical-align them to text-top.
+  * Every section should have a 1px border on the bottom, except for the last one.
+Since that will be close to the footer, it needs a margin-bottom to make sure that the footer won't cover it up on mobile.
+Give it an id of "last-section", and add a margin enough to cover the footer + 25px.

+## Didn't get to
+* Accessibility
+* Making complete optimizations for mobile with `@media only screen`
+* Factoring out React into smaller components and files
+* More semantic html (too many divs)